danvet/danvet.github.io/_drafts/maintainer-statistics.md

 Yes, XFS and f2fs have their shit together.
 More interesting is how wide the spread in the filesystem code is: There's a bunch of substantial fs pulls with a review ratio of flat out zero.
 Not even a single *Acked-by*.
-XFS on the other hand seems to insist on full formal review of everything - I spot checked the history a bit. f2fs is a bit an outlier in 4.16, barely getting above the cut-off.
+[XFS on the other hand insists on full formal review of everything](https://youtu.be/SMcVdZk7wV8?t=2768) - I spot checked the history a bit. f2fs is a bit an outlier in 4.16, barely getting above the cut-off.
 Usually it has fewer patches and would have been excluded.